-- (i) Conducting two-way communication for aerodrome control purposes; - (ii) Conducting two-way communication at any time during flight with at least one aeronautical station and with such other aeronautical stations and on such frequencies as may be prescribed by the appropriate authority. - (iii) The radio communication equipment required in accordance with sub-paragraph (ii) above shall provide for communications on the aeronautical emergency frequency 121.5 MHz.
+- (a) Radio equipment capable of maintaining two-way communication with the appropriate aeronautical radio stations. - (b) The radio communication equipment required in accordance with sub-paragraph (a) above shall provide for communications on the aeronautical emergency frequency 121.5 MHz.